TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Slug.rst

 Within TYPO3, a slug is always part of the URL "path" - it does not contain scheme, host, HTTP verb, etc.

 A slug is usually added to a TCA-based database table, containing some rules for evaluation and definition.

-In contrast to concepts within RealURL of "URL segments", a slug is a segment of a URL, but it is not limited to be separated by slashes.
+A slug is a segment of a URL, but it is not limited to be separated by slashes.
 Therefore, a slug can contain slashes.

 If a TCA table contains a field called "slug", it needs to be filled for every existing record.
 It can be shown and edited via regular Backend Forms, and is also evaluated during persistence via DataHandler.